 “Brother Captain Zuriel lead us in Prayer then laid out his battle orders; I was to accompany Brother Eremiel’s squad in the Transport that will head straight down the middle of the killing field while Brother Halmeth takes to the sky.
 A few of our Brothers were instructed to flank on the right, which had the most cover for them to advance thru while the Machine was programed to hold our rear and act as a mobile artillery.
 Brother Amurael told us that he will support our assault with long range weaponry and keep an eye on the Machine.”

-Taking another mouthful of the Nutrients, Ashriel continued his story; “We started the battle with speed and precision fire.
-Brother Captain Zuriel flying just behind the transport, we headed straight in between the two reinforced strongholds, the brothers and I not strapped in but in exitus immediatum position as per Brother Captain Zuriel’s instructions.
+Taking another mouthful of his nutrients, Ashriel bit, swallowed and continued with his story; “We started the battle with speed and precision fire.
+Brother Captain Zuriel flying just behind the transport, we headed straight in between the two reinforced strongholds, the Brothers and I not strapped in but in exitus immediatum position as per Brother Captain Zuriel’s instructions.

 “When our transport crashed thru an abandoned building into their killing field, the Storm Zealots opened fire with everything they had.
 Shot after shot of red hot plasma seared off our armor until a final shot from a Lascannon took our tracks and the green light of ‘Deploy’ shone on the inner transport door.”

-Nods of approval and claps were heard from the table as the Brothers showed their appreciation for this selfless act.
+Nods of approval and hand thumping were heard from the table as the Brothers appreciated this selfless act.

-“As we neared the enemy,” Ashriel continued, “I saw that Brother Amurael’s Lascannons and Missiles have had an effect; he has torn an entry hole for us in the right side building, the building we designated as ‘Bravo’.”
+“As we neared the enemy’s position,” Ashriel continued, “I saw that Brother Amurael’s Lascannons and Missiles have had an effect; he has torn an entry hole for us in the building we designated as ‘Bravo’.”

-Ashriel paused, a strangely adoring look on his face.
+Ashriel paused and for a moment, a strangely adoring look crossed his battle hardened face.

-But then the moment passed as he visibly shook himself and continued.
+He visibly shook himself and continued his tale.
 “As we entered the building to support Brother Captain Zuriel, The effect of this crazy headlong charge became clear to me.
 The moment we engaged the enemy, the shooting from Building ‘Alpha’ stopped.
 The enemy were afraid of mistakenly shooting their own and it had the positive effect of cutting down half their firepower.”
 Ashriel paused again then said in a small voice filled with wonder; “It was a brilliant plan.”

 Cheers rang out along the Mess Hall.